w5xd/NyeVikingPowerMonitor/README.md

 <p>I removed the original board by snipping each wire at its end at the circuit board.
 Some of the remaining wires
 will reach to their assigned position on the new PCB, but some will not.
-The custom PCB fits onto a 3D printed bracket that has holes to match the origin four #6 screws that held the OEM PCB in place, and that has size by 5mm LED holes to match the front panel LEDs.
+The custom PCB fits onto a 3D printed bracket that has holes to match the origin four #6 screws that held the OEM PCB in place, and that has six by 5mm LED holes to match the front panel LEDs.
 The bracket holds the custom PCB at an angle.</p>
 <p align='center'><img alt='OEM view' src='CAD/OEM/PartsView01.jpg'/></p>
 <p>A prospective builder will want to know that, while the 12VDC connector at the back
-of the RFM-003 matches the voltage (about 12V), polarity (positive on the inner pin, 2.5mmm) and outer diameter, (5.5mm) of the Arduino, the diameters of the inner pins do NOT match.
+of the RFM-003 matches the voltage (about 12V), polarity (positive on the inner pin, 2.5mm) and outer diameter, (5.5mm) of the Arduino, the diameters of the inner pins do NOT match.
 The Arduino power plugs have a 2.1mm inner pin. </p>